mattray/managed_chef_server-cookbook/README.md

+**NOTE: Chef Infra Server 14 has been released and is not yet supported.**

 # managed_chef_server

 Deploys and configures the Chef Infra Server in a relatively stateless model.
 The included [policyfiles](policyfiles) provide examples of deployment options and the required attributes.
 You will need to pass